Nonstationary Reinforcement Learning with Linear Function Approximation: LSVI-UCB-Restart Algorithm

 \section{\texttt{LSVI-UCB-Restart} Algorithm}

 In this section, we describe our proposed algorithm \texttt{LSVI-UCB-Restart}, and discuss how to tune the hyper-parameters for cases when local variation is known or unknown.
 For both cases, we present their respective regret bounds.
 Detailed proofs are deferred to Appendix~\ref{sec:proof_alg1}.
+Note that our algorithms are all designed for inhomogeneous setting.